RosettaCommons/demos/protocol_capture/rasrec_evolutionary_restraints/README.md

 An exemplary prediction for 1wvn is provided in inputs/ev_couplings/1wvn_PLM.txt.

-From this score file, the l top-ranked residue pairing scores having a minimum distance of 5 residues are extracted and translated into Rosetta specific distance restraints.
+From this score file, the N top-ranked residue pairing scores having a minimum distance of 5 residues are extracted and translated into Rosetta specific distance restraints.
 This can be done with the following two steps:

-1. Generate lxl contact map
+1. Generate NxN contact map

         $PROTOCOL/scripts/create_evfold_contactmap.py -i inputs/ev_couplings/1wvn_PLM.txt -f inputs/1wvn.fasta -o 1wvn_PLM.cmp